 Credit losses rise when the macro economy is weak.
 Asset markets, particularly the equity market, are also important.
-Larger banks provide more for credit losses while less efficient banks have greater asset quality problems.
+Larger banks provide more for credit losses while banks with high cost-income-ratios show greater loan loss provisions.
 Strong loan growth translates into significantly higher credit losses with a lag of 2-4 years.
 Finally, the results show strong evidence of income smoothing activities by banks.